-Ever feel light-headed or woozy when you get out of bed or up from a chair?
-That's because when you stand, blood naturally rushes to your legs and your blood pressure drops.
+When you stand, blood naturally rushes to your legs and your blood pressure drops.
 Your body has to work harder to keep blood moving back up to the heart by boosting your blood pressure and heart rate for a few minutes.

 Sometimes, it may take a moment (or several) to bring your blood pressure back to normal, and you might feel dizzy, confused, queasy, or have blurry vision until your body adjusts and catches up.
 Some people may even faint.
-These episodes of low blood pressure from standing up quickly are called orthostatic hypotension.

 You may have mild dehydration if you've been exercising intensely, were outside in the heat or soaking in a hot tub, or are recovering from the flu, for example.
 Dehydration can be an ongoing concern if you have poorly controlled diabetes or if you take diuretics for high blood pressure.

+Eating.
 Up to a third of older people are prone to dizziness after eating a large meal.
 Your intestine needs a lot blood to digest your food, which leaves less blood flowing in other parts of your body.
-When your body can't adjust for that, your blood pressure could drop and you may feel light-headed or take a tumble.
+When your body can't adjust for that, your blood pressure could drop and you may feel lightheaded or take a tumble.
 Doctors call this postprandial hypotension.

+Heart disease and other medical conditions.
 Since the problem is related to your blood pressure, it's not surprising that people with heart disease, heart valve problems, heart failure, or an extremely low heart rate (called bradycardia) can have this kind of dizziness.

 Anemia (a condition where you don't have enough healthy red blood cells) or blood loss may be behind occasional dizziness.

+Medications.
 Getting dizzy when standing can also be caused by the medication you take to treat heart conditions, including: